 For her dissertation, she focused on just that and pioneered a study that was the only known one that employed a critical pragmatic research paradigm within any educational setting.
 It was also the inaugural attempt to explore shifts within the context of online learning and education.

 Wark said winning the Governor General’s Academic Gold Medal is a surreal but validating experience.

 “There’s one person that I compete with, and that’s myself.
 I’ve been so humbled and honoured to share whatever I’ve learned with whoever wants to hear what I’m saying.
 If anything, it says to me keeping doing what you’re doing,” she said.

 She plans to continue following her passions as long as she can.
-She’s currently working on a book on the female pioneers of distance in distance education, six different research projects, including working with Dr. Mohammed Ally on a project focusing on artificial intelligence and sustainable development for the world and the field of education and presenting her work at various conferences around the world.
+She’s currently working on a book on the female pioneers of distance in distance education, six different research projects, including working with Dr. Mohamed Ally on a project focusing on artificial intelligence and sustainable development for the world and the field of education and presenting her work at various conferences around the world.